skrey/yellow-extensions/release/README.md

 ## How to create a software release?

-You can create a new software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
+You can create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by the directory of your repository.
 This will update the necessary files in the official repository `yellow-plugins` or `yellow-themes`.
 Upload and send a pull request.

 ## How to configure updates?